LAKERS TOGETHER: Find out how we're moving forward.

 Engaging.
 The rigorous course work that students complete captures a broad interdisciplinary study consisting of online courses, in person lectures, and small discussion classes.

 Diverse.
-Faculty bring a variety of perspectives from their experiences in the profession and academic settings to help deliver a liberal education.
+Faculty brings a variety of perspectives from their experiences in the profession and academic settings to help deliver a liberal education.

 Criminal Justice Major